Communication and relationships

 Communicating with people around you

 Think about ways to explain your condition to people that you feel comfortable with.
-Practise saying the sentences with a friend, family member, healthcare professional or some else who has HS.
+Practise saying the sentences with a friend, family member, healthcare professional or someone else who has HS.

 Keep your explanation short and to the point.
 This helps to dispel any myths about your condition, such as ideas that it might be contagious or due to poor personal hygiene.
 A short explanation also helps people who are not so close, such as work colleagues, to understand your condition.